 See how our alumni are evangelizing, and engaging the culture

-Catholic Answers Press has announced a partnership with Dr. Dawn Eden Goldstein (MA ‘10, STB ‘13, STL ‘14) to publish her conversion memoir.
-Her new book in print this time next year.
+Catholic Answers Press has announced a partnership with Dr. Dawn Eden Goldstein (MA ‘10, STB ‘13, STL ‘14) to publish her conversion memoir; her new book is due in print this time next year.
+Dr. Goldstein was also recently quoted in a Washington Post news analysis on “the changing shape of sex scandals.”
+She recently interview the members of the band They Might Be Giants for Angelus, the weekly magazine of the Archdiocese of Los Angeles.

 Following the resignation, for health reasons, of Archbishop Stefan Soroka of the Ukrainian Archeparchy of Philadelphia, Most Rev. Andriy Rabiy (MDiv ’02), Auxiliary Bishop of the Archeparchy, was named its apostolic administrator.